DBJDBJ/dbj_gzipstream/readme.md

 # [Benchmark .NET Core, C# string compression and decompression ](https://www.infoworld.com/article/3660629/how-to-compress-and-decompress-strings-in-c-sharp.html)

-<h3>&nbsp;</h3>
+---

-> Xunit and DotNetBenchmarking can not coexist in one project.
+Xunit and DotNetBenchmarking can not coexist in one project.
 Thus we have two projects.
-> Build in VStudio.
+Build in VStudio.
 Must run the release build for benchmarking.
 Debug for testing.
-> Hint: Names of the projects are hints, which is which.
+Hint: Names of the projects are hints, which is which.
 >
+> For benchmarking run `stringcompsressdecompressbench` only in release mode
+>
+> For Xunit testing run `stringcompsressdecompresstest` in whichever build you lije
+>
-> Everything uses https://github.com/on-the-cloud-side/dbjcore as a submodule
+Everything uses https://github.com/on-the-cloud-side/dbjcore as a submodule

+---

 <h3> Compare .NET Core GZip and Brotli compression methods to reduce the size of string data and improve performance in your .NET Core applications.